-Coordinating the gastronomic proposal is Andrea Migliaccio, the chef also of the L’Olivo restaurant.
+Andrea Migliaccio, the chef of the L’Olivo restaurant, is coordinating the gastronomic proposal.
 Unmissable raw fish, oysters, or the classic eggplant Parmigiana with smoked provola cheese and tomato sauce.

 Among the first courses are the great classics and more original proposals: a must is the “Spaghetti alla chitarra” with sea urchins and Spaghetti with clams; to try are also the pasta with escarole cream, bottarga, raw and cooked tuna.